 While everyone agrees that the disc lights are more powerful and more easily seen, some swimmers dislike the strobe (flashing) feature which they find distracting.
 Anne Cleveland who was the oldest person to complete a two-way of the English Channel and a veteran ocean swimmers who serves as an observer and support crew on many channel swims says, “I have noticed that it is easiest to see the swimmer with the battery-operated strobe light sticks when the light shining continuously, not blinking.
 You tend to lose sight of the lights behind the ocean swells and when it blinks it confuses what you are seeing.”

 Some swimmers use a high-visibility waterproof LED light that can be seen nearly one kilometer in the distance.
-The Pelican Mini Flasher 2130 Personal Light is one model and can be found in a bicycle store.
+The Pelican Mini Flasher 2130 Personal Light is one model.

 Lynn Kubasek of the Catalina Channel Swimming Federation has used all different types in all different types of price ranges – and for practical purposes on the escort boat.

-“The best one in my experience has been a battery head lamp for US$5.99 [that can be ordered online].
+“The best one in my experience has been a battery head lamp.
 I use it to illuminate the swimmer’s feed bottles at night, read swimmers instruction bibles and going down into the bunk hull to get to my stuff while attempting to not wake everyone.
 We also had fun with the lights.
 A swimming electrical engineer friend made a goggle strap LED light that blinked my name in Morse code for my Catalina swim.
 I guess if I sunk to the bottom they would know it was someone named Lynn.“